Frequently Asked Questions

 What books do I use in law school?

-There are 2 major publishers of law books in the country -- Thomson Reuters (Foundation Press and West Academic Publishing), and Aspen.
+There are 2 major publishers of law books in the country -- West Academic (Foundation Press and West Academic Publishing), and Aspen.
 California Southern Law School students use the same casebooks (Foundation Press & West) as do students at major law schools.
 In addition, students use a good commercial outline in each subject.
-CSLS carries Gilberts, also published by Thomson Reuters.
+CSLS carries Gilberts, also published by West Academic.

 Can I work in a law office while attending law school?

 Yes, it is possible, but not a necessity for success in law after passing the bar.
 Most law students cannot afford to quit their existing full-time job to work in a law office.
 Further, working in a law office does not guarantee success on the bar.
 A student must do all the necessary class preparation and review to increase their chances for success on the bar exam.
 The experience of working in a law office can compliment classroom studies and vice versa.
 If a person can afford to work in a law office and it would not impede making a transition back if necessary, than it is worth considering.
 A person should be enrolled as an advanced student before working in a law office.

 In what areas of law may I practice?